Updated September 24, 2019.

 5. Furniture, Fixtures, and Equipment: $30,000 to $120,000

 - The low end of the range assumes that you take over an existing restaurant space with some of these items already in place.
-The low end also assumes that you qualify to lease an oven set, at no cost to you for 48 months, pursuant to the 2018 Development Incentive program or the Enterprise Zone Incentive.
+The low end also assumes that you qualify to lease an oven set, at no cost to you for two years, pursuant to a 2019 Development Incentive program.

 - The high end of the range assumes that all new equipment is purchased, including two ovens.